pcardotatgit/My_NeXt-UI_Tutorials/readme.md

 - With icons which I can connect together with the capability to change Icon and link colors
 - Allows me to use any kind of custom icons
 - Which allows me to click on icons and links and do something
-- Which can draw dynamic diagrams from either computed data, or from data stored into a Database
+- Which can draw dynamic diagrams from either live computed data, or from data stored into a Database

 I need this, for network drawing, datavisualization, threat hunting, mind mapping... and everything I want to draw and with which I want to interact